ModelAtlasofTheEarth/Model-Submission/README.md

 **3) Model repository creation**
 * The [model_reviewers](https://github.com/orgs/ModelAtlasofTheEarth/teams/model_reviewers) team will add an https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/model%20approved label to the issue
-* this triggers the creation of a mode under the M@TE organiazation, based on [this simple template](https://github.com/ModelAtlasofTheEarth/mate_model_template)
+* this triggers the creation of a new model repository within the M@TE organization, based on [this simple template](https://github.com/ModelAtlasofTheEarth/mate_model_template)
-* the model metadata is stored as an [RO-Crate](https://www.researchobject.org/ro-crate/) (named `ro-crate-metadata.json`) in the top level of the repository.
+* the model metadata is stored as an [RO-Crate](https://www.researchobject.org/ro-crate/) (named `ro-crate-metadata.json`) in the top level of the repository
-* A (https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/model%20created) label will appear on your issue.
+* A (https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/model%20created) label will appear on your issue
 * The github account holder who submitted the model will have owner privillages.